razvanrsx/test/README.md

 - **Clients** see a read-only view filtered to their own devices (matched by username/userId) and cannot manage user accounts or modify devices.

 Device forms allow selecting an owning user so each device is associated with an account.
 The devices table surfaces the username alongside device metadata.

+The simulator service emits JSON measurements to RabbitMQ every 10 minutes.
+The monitoring service consumes those messages, aggregates them per device hour, and persists the totals into its PostgreSQL database.
+Aggregated values can be queried through the monitoring REST endpoints or observed directly in the `hourly_consumption` table.

 ### Running via Docker Compose